Degree Details and Courses

 Prerequisites: 440.602 Macroeconomic Theory and Policy; 440.606 Econometrics.

-Applied Microeconomics Electives
+Focus Area Electives: Applied Microeconomics

 Students may undertake their own research project as an 11th program course for three additional credits at full tuition.
 Prior to proposing a project, interested students must have clearly identified a research topic, and submit a formal proposal for review and approval to the Thesis Research Committee, to be received no later than two months prior to the beginning of the term in which the student plans to enroll in the course.
 The proposal must follow the Applied Economics Thesis Guidelines, which can be obtained by contacting the Program Director.